ipfs/ipfs-desktop/README.md

 ### Where is the configuration and logs?

 The configuration file and logs are located on `~/Library/Application Support/IPFS Desktop` on macOS and `%appdata%/ipfs-desktop` on Windows.
-For quick access to this folders, just right-click on your tray icon and then 'Logs Directory'.
-To open the config file directly, just click 'Configuration File' instead.
+For quick access to this folders, just right-click on your tray icon and then 'Logs Directory' or 'Configuration File', depending on what you want.

 ### How do we select the IFPS repo location?

-On the first run, we check `IPFS_PATH` environment variable.
+We use [ipfsd-ctl](https://github.com/ipfs/js-ipfsd-ctl), which, in default conditions, will check `IPFS_PATH` environment variable.
 If not set, we fallback to `$HOME/.ipfs`.
-From the moment the repository is set up, we save its location on the configuration file and it is the source of truth from now on.
+As soon as the first run has succeded, we save the information about the repository location in the configuration file, which becomes the source of truth.

 ### Which version of IPFS are we running?